klust/SupercomputersForStarters/docs/C08_Accelerators/C08_S03_CPUs_accelerator_features.md

 8-bit integer and bfloat16 data formats.

-Though these CPU instructions certainly don't make CPUs so fast that they beat GPUs, they also have two advantages over accelerators: there is no need to pass control to an remote processor, which can save some time, and there are no issues with data needing to be moved.
+Though these CPU instructions certainly don't make CPUs so fast that they beat GPUs, they also have two advantages over accelerators: there is no need to pass control to a remote processor, which can save some time, and there are no issues with data needing to be moved.
 Also, one should not forget that a single GPU card for a supercomputer easily costs three times or more as much as a single CPU socket with memory (and even more if the lower end SKUs in